nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

       configuration_
          * _make sure the prerequisite files are in the right directories_
          * _then just run the script without arguments_
-   * _**wish list:** Everything listed here **must** be carefully addressed well in advance of the final C2M2 full-production phase of development.
+   * `#c2m2-internal-note: **wish list:** Everything listed here **must** be carefully addressed well in advance of the final C2M2 full-production phase of development.
    Handling these issues will take place **independently of and in parallel to our June demo development process** (or after it concludes).
-Any progress made on these topics before the demo will be binned into one of two categories: (a) ETL-instance **data refinements** which do not affect the underlying Level 1 model structure, i.e., changes to field values and concomitant updates to the relevant Deriva catalogs; or (b) **model-altering implementation decisions** (including but not limited to the replacement of any of the currently-selected CV ontologies, as well as any changes that would alter entity field-format syntax (or add new fields), e.g.
+Any progress made on these topics before the demo will be binned into one of two categories: **(a) Data refinements** to ETL instances which do not affect the underlying Level 1 model structure, i.e., changes to field values and concomitant updates to the relevant Deriva catalogs; **or (b) model-altering implementation decisions** (including but not limited to the replacement of any of the currently-selected CV ontologies, as well as any changes that would alter entity field-format syntax (or add new fields), e.g.
-   URI encoding/handling) **whose execution will be deferred** until immediately after the demo concludes.):_
+   URI encoding/handling) **whose execution will be deferred** until immediately after the demo concludes.)`
       * _explicit **version control** policy for reference CVs_
       * _detailed plan for handling app-layer aggregations of CV-term query results to **best serve users' search requests**:_